tsugicontrib/tsugi-laravel-sample/README.md

 I would think that at some point this might make better send as a filter so the redirect and 403 processing can be done more seamlessly.
-But that requires more Laraval learning that I have presently.
+But that requires more Laravel learning that I have presently.